SAP-samples/cloud-abap-rap/README.md

 # Description

-This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment.
+This repository contains sample code that helps you to create boiler plate coding for the ABAP RESTful Application Programming Model (RAP) in SAP BTP, ABAP environment, SAP S/4HANA 2021 and SAP S/4HANA 2020.

 ## What's new with 2202

 - Move from namespace /DMO/ to "namespace" ZDMO_
-- SAP RAP Business object ZDMO_I_RAPGENERATORBO
+- The RAP Generator now comes with a RAP Business object ZDMO_I_RAPGENERATORBO (RAP generates RAP :-))
-- RAP Generator can be used using the Fiori Elements UI preview
+- The RAP Generator can be used using the Fiori Elements UI preview
+- Downport to SAP S/4HANA 2020

 ## What's new with 2108